-As discussed earlier, diffusion models in literature can be broadly classified into: (i) epidemic-based [2-4,13,17,24,26] and (ii) gamebased [5, 14, 23, 43], depending on how diffusion occurs, i.e., just like a contagious disease or individuals' strategic choices.
-In particular, game-based diffusion models [5, 14, 23, 43] adopt a networked coordination game where the payoff matrix appropriately models the value of accepting new technology for the neighbors' selections, and studied the equilibrium and the dynamics.
-Especially, Kandori et al. [23] proved that the noisy best response dynamic converges to the equilibrium that the innovation becomes widespread.
+As discussed earlier, diffusion models in literature can be broadly classified into: (i) epidemic-based [2]-[4], [13], [17], [26], [28] and (ii) game-based [5], [14], [25], [48], depending on how diffusion occurs, i.e., just like a contagious disease or individuals' strategic choices.
+In particular, game-based diffusion models [5], [14], [25], [48] adopt a networked coordination game where the payoff matrix appropriately models the value of accepting new technology for the neighbors' selections, and studied the equilibrium and the dynamics.
+Especially, Kandori et al. [25] proved that the noisy best response dynamic converges to the equilibrium that the innovation becomes widespread.
+In [21] and [22], the authors also studied the stationary distribution using a mean field approximation of the game model with finite rationality, called graphical evolutionary game model.
 Recently, significant attention has been paid to the study of convergence time.
-In [33], it was shown that in highly connected graph, the convergence becomes slower as opposed to in epidemic models.
-In [21], the authors showed that the external information such as advertisement on a new technology may slow down diffusion, again on the contrary to in epidemic models [4].
+In [36], [42], it was shown that in highly connected graph, the convergence becomes slower as opposed to in epidemic models.
+In [23], the authors showed that the external information such as advertisement on a new technology may slow down diffusion, again on the contrary to in epidemic models [4].
 In practice, a small set of influential nodes, called seeds, can be convinced to pre-adopt a new technology, which can increase the effect of diffusion.
-See [12] for motivation in viral marketing, [37] in graph detection, and [27] in computer virus vaccine dissemination.
+See [12] for motivation in viral marketing, [40] in graph detection, and [29] in computer virus vaccine dissemination.
 The problem of how to maximize the diffusion effect for both diffusion models are summarized next, where depending on the adopted diffusion model, different problems can be formulated.

 Epidemic-based model.
-In [24, 25], the authors addressed the socalled influence maximization problem in linear threshold (LT) and independent cascade (IC) models.
+In [26], [27], the authors addressed the so-called influence maximization problem in linear threshold (LT) and independent cascade (IC) models.
 In both LT and IC models, each individual has only one chance to infect its neighbors right after its infection.
 Thus, a main goal is to maximize the influence spread, i.e., maximize the number of infected individuals.
-In [24,25], it was first discussed that the problem is computationally intractable because of #P-completeness in measuring influence spread for a given seed set and NP-completeness in finding the optimal seed set that maximizes influence spread.
-Using the technique on the submodular set function maximization in [36], they showed that a greedy algorithm achieves at least $(1 - 1/e - \varepsilon)$ of the optimal influence spread where ε represents the inaccuracy of Monte Carlo simulation for measuring the influence spread.
+In [26], [27], it was first discussed that the problem is computationally intractable because of #Pcompleteness in measuring influence spread for a given seed set and NP-completeness in finding the optimal seed set that maximizes influence spread.
+Using the technique on the submodular set function maximization in [39], they showed that a greedy algorithm achieves at least $(1-1/e-\varepsilon)$ of the optimal influence spread where ε represents the inaccuracy of Monte Carlo simulation for measuring the influence spread.
 Since the Monte-Carlo based measurement does not tend to scale with the network size, the authors in [9] proposed a scalable method called MIA using a tree structure.
 In [18], a clustering concept is proposed to reduce the computational complexity in measuring the influence spread.
 In [8], Chen et al. proposed modified LT and IC models by adding contact process, which delays infection chance of the infected individual from its infection.
-Using the modified models, the authors formulated an influence maximization with time deadline and proposed a greedy algorithm motivated by [24, 25].
+Using the modified models, the authors formulated an influence maximization with time deadline and proposed a greedy algorithm motivated by [26], [27].
 In [16], Goyal et al. generalized the influence maximization problem in LT and IC models as an optimization problem with three dimensions: influence spread, seed budget, and time deadline.